ashleyrabanales/childdata_rabanales_1.R/README.md

 ![](documents/figure4_mosaic.png)

-- As shown in Figure 3, I created a mosaic plot which is made for categorical variables of Removal of Abuse and Placement Setting.
-As we can see it is obvious Neglect and Physical Abuse are the largest proportional width in the current placements and the smallest to be AA Child and DA Child.
-Foster home relative and non-relative are more likely to be a current placement for the type of abuse the children are removed for.
-The least likely is institutional and supervised independent living children who experience a type of abuse to be sent off to in the foster care setting.
+- Illustrated in Figure 3 is a mosaic plot designed for categorical variables, specifically depicting the relationship between the Removal of Abuse and Placement Setting.
+It's evident from the plot that Neglect and Physical Abuse have the broadest proportional width in current placements, while AA Child and DA Child exhibit the narrowest widths.
+Foster homes, both relative and non-relative, emerge as the more common current placement for children removed due to abuse.
+In contrast, institutional and supervised independent living settings are the least likely destinations for children experiencing abuse and subsequently being placed in the foster care system.